haideralsh/ts-result/README.md

 ### Example

-Let us say that we want to insert a user into our data store:
+Let us say that we want to insert a user into our database:

 ```typescript
 function insert(info: UserInfo): User {